DevOps-MBSE/AaC/docs/docs/user_guide/secure_install.md

 layout: default
 title: Secure Install
 parent: User's Guide to AaC
-nav_order: 1x
+nav_order: 1
 ---

 # Architecture-as-Code Secure Installation
-In order to support portability of Architecture-as-Code, and to provide a secure, repeatable installation method for AaC users, we have created this one-stop installation package for each release of the AaC python package.
+In order to support portability of Architecture-as-Code, and to provide a secure, repeatable installation method for AaC users, we have created this one-step installation package for each release of the AaC python package.

 In this package we provide a couple different methods to install AaC and its dependencies, depending on your needs and environment.